BBN-Q/libx6/README.md

 Web](http://www.innovative-dsp.com/support/installfromwebAutomatic.htm) tool
 from II to download and install the X6-1000M - PCIe XMC Module Development Kit.
 As of September 2015 we have built against Malibu 1.8.5.
 * C++11 compliant compiler.
-We have used the [MSYS2]((http://msys2.github.io/)
-environment with gcc 4.9.2 with good success.
-This will emit some hopefully benign link warnings as it has been compiled with different options to the compiler used by II in the Malibu 1.8.5 release (TDM-GCC-4.8.1).
-If you are concerned, we have also used [mingw-w64](http://mingw-w64.org/doku.php) and mingw-builds installer to use the ``x86_64-4.8.1-posix-seh-rt_v3_rev2`` stack which is compliant with the compiler II used.
+If using the gcc compiler stack, II has used a specific compiler in the Malibu libraries that libx6 links against - as of Malibu 1.8.5 this is TDM GCC 4.8.1.
+We have used [mingw-w64](http://mingw-w64.org/) and the mingw-builds installer to use the ``x86_64-4.8.1-posix-seh-rt_v3_rev2`` stack which is compliant with the compiler II used.
+It is easiest to use this with the MSYS2 environment for cmake and make.

 ### Instructions